Continuation-of-Ashford/ashford-docs/modified_mechanics/items.md

 Gunslinger Fighters can craft the Bad News and Hand Mortar as if they were Uncommon items.

+## Mizzium Aparatus

+The Mizzium Aparatus now reads as the following:

+**Mizzium Apparatus**

+_Very rare, wondrous.
+Requires attunement by a wizard, warlock, or sorcerer._

+Mizzium Apparatuses can be one of three types:  wizard aparatus, warlock aparatus, or sorcerer aparatus.
+The type of apparatus is determined at the time of its creation and cannot be changed.
+It can only be attuned to by a character of the class associated with the apparatus.

+While you are wearing the Mizzium Apparatus, you can use it as an arcane focus.
+In addition, you can attempt to cast a spell that you do not know or have prepared.
+The spell you choose must be on the spell list associated with the Apparatus, of a spell level for which you would normally be able to cast of that class's spell list, and you must provide the spell's components.
+(I.E. Joe Blow is a Cleric 6/Wizard 3 with a Wizard Mizzium Aparatus.
+He can cast his prepared cleric and wizard spells, or use the aparatus to cast any 1st or 2nd level wizard spell using his Aparatus.
+Jon Schmoe is a sorcerer 11 with a Sorcerer Mizzium Aparatus.
+He can cast his known sorcerer spells normally, or any 1st-6th level sorcerer spell using his aparatus.)

+You expend a spell slot to cast the spell as normal, but before resolving it you must make an Intelligence (Arcana) check.
+The DC is 13 + twice the level of the spell slot you expend to cast the spell.

+On a successful check, you cast the spell as normal, using your spell save DC and spellcasting ability modifier.
+On a failed check, you cast a different spell from the one you intended.
+Randomly determine the spell you cast by rolling on the table for the level of the spell slot you expended.
+If the slot is 6th level or higher, roll on the table for 5th-level spells.

+If you try to cast a cantrip you don't know, the DC for the Intelligence (Arcana) check is 13, and on a failed check, there is no effect.

 ## Potions
 Commonly used potions have standard prices, as follows: